Google Stadia: Controller

 Google developed its own controller for Stadia.
 It has two thumbsticks, a directional pad, four main face buttons, two sets of shoulder buttons, and five additional controller face buttons.
 To use the controller, players could either plug it into a compatible device with a USB cable, or connect it over Wi-Fi to a local network for a direct connection to Google's Stadia servers, reducing input lag.
 The controller was available in three color schemes, "Clearly White", "Just Black", and "Wasabi"; the "Founder's Edition" bundle included a limited-edition "Midnight Blue" controller.

 Google produced prototypes in several other colours, and transparent versions of the controller were given as gifts to people who worked on Stadia.

 While the Stadia controller does have a Bluetooth Low Energy radio, this was initially disabled.
-Google released a tool on January 17, 2023, to enable Bluetooth on the controller, allowing it to be used with computers and other devices after the shutdown of Stadia.
+Google released a web-based tool on January 17, 2023, to enable Bluetooth on the controller, allowing it to be used with computers and other devices just before and after the shutdown of Stadia.
+The deadline for converting the controller from WiFi to Bluetooth was planned to end on December 31, 2023, before being extended to December 31, 2024, and then to December 31, 2025.